 Atrial fibrillation (AFib) is a type of abnormal heart rhythm (arrhythmia), usually with a very fast heart rate, that is caused by irregular contractions of the upper chambers of the heart (the atria).

-Ventricular fibrillation (VFib) also is a type of abnormal heart rhythm in which the heart rate that is irregular, and usually fast due to irregular contractions of the lower chambers of the heart (ventricles).
+Ventricular fibrillation (VFib), like atrial fibrillation, also is a type of abnormal heart rhythm in which the heart rate is irregular, but is usually fast due to irregular contractions of the lower chambers of the heart (ventricles).

 Which Is Worse, AFib or VFib?